Sneha-sharma26/website-chatbot-using-py/README.md

 http://127.0.0.1:5000
 ```

-Type a question in the box and click "Ask."
+Type a question in the box and click send.
 The Flask route in `app.py`:
 1. Reads the question from the form (`request.form.get("question")`)
 2. Passes it to `bot.answer(question)`
 3. Sends the answer back to `index.html` to display